Mrsebastino/Recipe-Book-App/README.md

 ---
 This website is intended to be use as a bank of recipes.
 It is intended to be for Home Cook, users can add, edit or delete recipes.
-There is  a section where equipments are listed for user to view.
+There is  a section where equipments are listed for user to view with a link to recipes.

 The webpage goals is to:
 * Provide an easy access and easy to navigate sites with recipes.
 * Allow the user to easily add and edit recipe with only a few steps.
+* Promote equipments by linking them to recipes that need that particular equipment.

 The customer goals:
-* Find new recipe to try based at home.
+* Find new recipe to try.
 * Add their own recipe to the exiting bank of recipe.
+* Edit recipe.
+* View equipments showcase on the website.

 ### Demo
 ---